smith-erik/smith-erik.github.io/_posts/2017-12-08-Behind-the-Tweets-of-Trump.md

 #### Observations

-These tweets are refer to the Puerto Rico situation during the disaster of the hurricane Maria.
+These tweets refer to the Puerto Rico situation during the disaster of the hurricane Maria.
 We have already covered this story when we discussed the results for the [39th week of the year](#Week-39th-(from-September-25,-2017-to-October-1,-2017)).